-A customer contract must specify the steps that are to be taken by the retailer to ensure that information held by the retailer about the customer is dealt with in a confidential manner.
+(1) A customer contract must specify the steps that are to be taken by the retailer to ensure that information held by the retailer about the customer is dealt with in a confidential manner.

+(2) A customer contract complies with subregulation (1) if the contract specifies —

+(a) that the retailer has a privacy policy that sets out the steps that are to be taken by the retailer to ensure that information held by the retailer about the customer is dealt with in a confidential manner; and

+(b) the way in which the customer may obtain a copy of the retailer’s privacy policy without charge.

+[Regulation 19 amended: SL 2022/103 r.
+9.]

 20. Miscellaneous provisions

 A customer contract must deal with the following matters —